Tempestiine/Cybersecurity/overthewire/bandit/level10-11.md

 ```

 ## Key Takeaway
+files that seem like jargon or can't be read may be misleading. i can not overlook files? decoding is an essential skill?

+(old)
 Combining `strings` with pattern matching tools like `grep` can make a powerful tool for finding a needle in a giant, digital haystack.
 In the real world, everything is not neatly put in text files with ASCII values.